darioperez/critical-hit-portfolio-2021-refresh/content/projects/es-rhombus.md

 ## The Solution.

-In order to provide to Europe Shuttle with the right strategy to their next giant step in their business, we ran a deep market and customer research to trace timeline of effective actions to help them reach their goals by renewing their backoffice with focus on usability, effectiveness, extensibility and world market reach and, in the process of doing so, Europe Shuttle decided to modernize their business model.
+In order to provide to Europe Shuttle with the right strategy to their next giant step in their business, I ran a deep market and customer research to trace timeline of effective actions to help them reach their goals by renewing their backoffice with focus on usability, effectiveness, extensibility and world market reach and, in the process of doing so, Europe Shuttle decided to modernize their business model.

 </div>